hanslub42/rlwrap/README.md

 ## PARENTHESIS MATCHING
 This can be controlled by putting "set blink-matching-paren (off|on)" in your .inputrc.
-This setting is mentioned, but not clearly documented in readline's info or manpages; it should be on by default.
+It is "on" by default.

 ## FILTERS
 Filters are "plug-in" scripts that give you complete control over rlwrap's input and output, history and completion.
-They are somewhat experimental, and their implementation and the example filters still are of slightly dubious ('alpha') quality.
+They are not much used,and their implementation and the example filters are therefore still somewhat untested.

 ## AUTHOR
 Hans Lub, hanslub42@gmail.com